 The "Select Actions" page will allow you to define the actions.
 Select BCC action then type the email address in.
 Click Next.It’ is suggested to use a virtual domain only for DDEI, because if you use email@example.com and if upstream MTA does not support smart host with priority, this BCC email might be forwarded to the downstream MTA/MDA directly.
 Here firstname.lastname@example.org is just one example.

 In the "Name and Order" page, name the rule and arrange it in a suitable order depending on your demand.
 You can put it as order 1 if you want this rule to be triggered first.
 You can also put it after an anti-virus rule and an anti-spam rule.
 Then click finish.BCC action is not the terminal action.
 This means the next rule will also be triggered.
 If this email is a SPAM and the next rule is an anti-SPAM rule and the action is quarantine, then the email will not be forwarded to DDEI because quarantine is the terminal action.

 Go to Administration > SMTP Routing | Message Delivery.
 Click Add and you can see the "Add Message Delivery Settings" page.
 Add one entry that can forward the BCC email to DDEI.

 “Server Address” is DDEI’s IP address.

 - Send one test email to IMSVA to verify if it was sent to DDEI.
-If there are any problems, contact Trend Micro Support.
+For support assistance, contact Trend Micro Technical Support.